 How is my application assessed?

-- Band A: Urgent Need
+- Band A: Urgent housing need to move

-your application will be placed into one of them.
+Your application will be placed into one of them.
 It is important to answer all the questions otherwise your application could be banded incorrectly.
 You must also answer all questions honestly, if you deliberately give false or misleading information to gain housing, court action may be considered which could lead to a fine and/or eviction.

 Can anyone join the Register